-Ms. Clark has served as a member of our Board of Directors since the Spin Off.
-From 2005 to 2014, Ms. Clark served as President of Direct Energy Business, LLC, where she was responsible for all aspects of the North American commercial and industrial energy business, and Senior Vice President North American Strategy and Mergers and Acquisitions of Direct Energy.
-Her prior experience includes serving as a Managing Director of Investment Banking Services at Goldman Sachs & Co. and as Executive Vice President of Corporate Development and Chief Financial Officer of Clark USA, an independent oil refining and marketing company.
-She also served as Vice President of Finance of North American Life Assurance Company, a financial services company.
-Ms. Clark is a member of the boards of directors of Nutrien Ltd (formerly Potash Corp. of Saskatchewan and Agrium Inc., which merged to form Nutrien Ltd), Fortis Inc. and Sanctuary for Families, a New York-based not-for-profit organization.
-She previously served on the boards of Elizabeth Arden, Inc. and Primary Care Development Corp.
+Ms. Clark has served as a member of our Board of Directors since the Spin-Off.
+From 2005 to 2014, Ms. Clark served as President of Direct Energy Business, LLC, a leading North American retail energy business serving commercial and industrial companies, and Senior Vice President North American Strategy and Mergers and Acquisitions of Direct Energy.
+Her prior experience includes serving as Managing Director of Investment Banking Services at Goldman Sachs & Co. and as Executive Vice President of Corporate Development and Chief Financial Officer ("CFO") of Clark USA, an independent oil refining and marketing company.
+Ms. Clark is a member of the Boards of Nutrien Ltd, Fortis Inc., and Sanctuary for Families, a New York-based not-for-profit organization.
+She previously served on the Boards of Elizabeth Arden, Inc. and Primary Care Development Corp.
 She graduated from Queens University with a Bachelor of Arts in Economics.
-She is a Charted Professional Accountant.
-We believe Ms. Clark is qualified to serve as a member of our Board due to her extensive experience managing the operations of an international commercial and industrial business as well as her significant experience serving on other public company boards.
+She is also qualified as a Charted Professional Accountant.
+We believe Ms. Clark is qualified to serve as a member of our Board due to her financial management expertise and experience managing the operations of a retail energy business serving industrial and commercial customers.
+She also has significant experience serving on other public company boards.